The Mental Health Act

 Compulsory Powers

 Sometimes, however, it is necessary for compulsory powers to be used.
 This would include times when the patient presents a danger to himself/herself and/or others.
 In these circumstances, GPs - and it is usually GPs - request that a more formal assessment is carried out.
-The purpose of the assessment is to check what the patient's needs are, and how best to provide for them using the Mental Health Act 1983.
+The purpose of the assessment is to check out what are the patient's needs, and how best to provide for them using the Mental health Act 1983.
 Generally speaking, every formal admission to a psychiatric hospital under the Act is required to be based on an assessment carried out by:

 DOH Mental Health Policy - consultation documents, implementation guides and good practice examples on mental health policy and legislation from the Department of Health